 The Champagne Ball Python is an unusual morph that completely changes both the animal’s pattern and colouration.
 First produced by Eb Noah in 2005, it has been reasonably popular ever since.

 Champagne is a single gene incomplete dominant morph.
 This type of gene usually produces a super form in its homozygous state, but this does not appear to be viable with the Champagne gene.
+In fact, super Champagne Ball Python babies usually don’t even hatch.

 The Champagne mutation is highly unusual in that it drastically alters the animal’s appearance.
+So much so that the usual Ball Python pattern and colouration is completely swept away.

 On the dorsum, the brown blotches you’d see on a normal Ball Python are completely erased and replaced with one long row of thin blotches.
 These go on to form an almost continuous stripe on the posterior third of the body.